blackpintz/Capstone-GroupTransactions/README.md

 [![Email me](https://img.shields.io/badge/Hire%2FConsult-Click%20to%20contact-brightgreen)](mailto:rosewanjohi24@gmail.com)
 [![Twitter Follow](https://img.shields.io/twitter/follow/blackpintz?label=Tweet%20me&style=social)](https://twitter.com/blackpintz)

+## Project Description

+It is an app that groups payments of decor bought for designing specific sections of a home.
+The decors are divided into categories of specific rooms of a home.
+Example living room, bathroom etc.

 ## Mobile app for grouping decor payments according to your categories of choice

 - A new user will sign up with a username and be directed to their profile page.